 \section{Radiation-reaction electric field in 2D crystals}

 A 2D crystal can be treated as an extended charge distribution or better an extended electric dipoles distribution \cite{Luca16}.
-I will find an expression for the radiative-reaction electric field $\vec{\textbf{\emph{E}}}_{R}$ using the above prescription that is well-defined and it involves no more than standard electromagnetic theory.
-An argument based on conservation of energy will further confirm that the proposed expression is the corrected one \cite{Jackson}.
+I will find an expression for the radiation-reaction electric field $\vec{\textbf{\emph{E}}}_{R}$ using the above prescription that is well-defined and involves no more than standard electromagnetic theory.
+An argument based on conservation of energy will further confirm that the proposed expression is the correct one \cite{Jackson}.
 Finally, $\vec{\textbf{\emph{E}}}_{R}$ will be connected with the macroscopic electric field.